BriefFiniteElementNet/BFE.Net.devdocs/docs/miscellaneoustopics/solveprocedure.rst

 Notes
 ^^^^^
+There is an interface named `IDisplacementPermutationCalculator` in the namespace `BriefFiniteElementNet.Mathh` which should do all 6 steps above or an output equivalent to output of step 6.

 What we want to do is to solve :math:`F_t = K_t * U_t`\ where there are some extra equations.
 Maybe there are other ways to handle this, for example maybe QR decomposition.
 But this is a way also...